For some investors, natural gas investment remains an exciting frontier. Read on for an in-depth look at why natural gas investing can be compelling.

 The US Energy Information Administration (EIA) says natural gas is the most widely used fuel for space heating in the US; it has also started to beat out coal as the top fuel for power generation.
 Even so, demand for natural gas around the world can be volatile, as it is very much dependent on the weather.

-However, for some investors, natural gas investment remains an exciting frontier and potentially lucrative portfolio addition.
+However, for some investors natural gas investment remains an exciting frontier and potentially lucrative portfolio addition.
 Read on for a more in-depth look at why natural gas investing can be compelling and for a brief overview of how to start investing.

 Natural gas investing: Market outlook

 As mentioned, volatility in natural gas demand often leads to big spikes and declines in natural gas prices.
-At the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.
+At the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices for the commodity to remain low over the next few years.

 As one of the largest oil- and gas-producing regions, the Middle East also plays a significant role in the Organization of the Petroleum Producing Countries (OPEC), which helps dictate the cost of oil and gas in the energy sector.